vvscode/docs/docs/tutorials/android/build-a-simple-android-voip-calling-app-with-sinch.md

 The completed source code for this tutorial is available at [github.com/sinch/app-app-calling-android](https://github.com/sinch/app-app-calling-android).

 This covers building an Android app to app system.
-If you are looking for app to phone, check out our `other tutorial here <app-to-phone-calling-android>`.
+If you are looking for app to phone, check out our [other tutorial here](doc:app-to-phone-calling-android).

 ## Setup